Our Methods and Tools

 Tools

-As teaching, research and curation pivots online, a number of challenges need to be addressed that cut across humanities domains and cultural heritage institutions — namely disciplinary and organisational division, the fragmentation of sources, and different data standards.
+As teaching, research and curation pivot online, a number of challenges need to be addressed that cut across humanities domains and cultural heritage institutions — namely disciplinary and organisational division, the fragmentation of sources, and different data standards.
 While the Pelagios method for linking data is simple enough for anyone to understand, to actually produce LOD still requires technical expertise.
 To address this challenge and lower the technological barrier to teachers, researchers and curators, Pelagios is supporting the development of a range of open-source tools that are freely available, easy to use, and provide solutions to shared needs/challenges.
 Co-created with international partners, these tools map onto the Network’s Activities: